There are several things to keep in mind when you are finding an apartment in New York:

 Regarding the timing:

-in some apartments you will find utilities included, or utilities not included, this is basically the monthly expenses of hot water, heating, electricity, wifi, etc … Those are the utilities and sometimes they do not include it … Always ask when it is not included , how much they would charge you.
+In some apartments, you will find utilities included, or utilities not included, this is basically the monthly expenses of hot water, heating, electricity, wifi, etc … Those are the utilities and sometimes they do not include it … Always ask when it is not included, how much they would charge you.

-there are a number of things that they ask you when you rent an apartment for the first time.
-My advice is to look for flats that do not have these complications, that is, how many fewer agents that measure better, because it is the more requirements they ask for.
+There are a number of things that they ask you when you rent an apartment for the first time.
+My advice is to look for flats that do not have these complications, that is, how many fewer agents that measure better because it is the more requirements they ask for.

-this will be in almost all options, whether residence, apartment … It is usually what it costs a month, you pay at the beginning and they will return it to you once you leave.
+This will be in almost all options, whether residence, apartment … It is usually what it costs a month, you pay at the beginning and they will return it to you once you leave.
 Or it is used to pay the last month of the stay, depends on the conditions.

 As an option to the credit history, sometimes they ask you that your salary is 40 times more than the apartment price total per year.
-This is also complicated, so they ask you for a guarantoor, it is a person who has to be American and who supports you, serves those who rent to know that you are reliable.
+This is also complicated, so they ask you for a guarantor, it is a person who has to be American and who supports you, serves those who rent to know that you are reliable.

 It is important that you avoid these 3 concepts: broker fee, credit history and guarantoor.
 The first to save money, and the other two because you do not complicate life.
 The broker fee is to pay more money, if the floor you like a lot and compensates you, you could accept to pay this fee, but if you avoid it better!

-Another important concept is the sublet:
+Another important concept about finding an apartment in New York is the sublet:

-If you are coming for less than a year, it is what is called a short term lease.
-For these stays there are many sublets, which are like rents, where people who have a rent for 3 years, leaves for 6 months somewhere else, and decides to re-rent his flat those 6 months.
+If you are coming for less than a year, it is what is called a short-term lease.
+For these stays, there are many sublets, which are like rents, where people who have a rent for 3 years, leaves for 6 months somewhere else and decides to re-rent his flat those 6 months.
 That’s why the good thing is that for the short term sublets, they do not usually ask for so many requirements, because sometimes there is not even an intermediary, it is a person who wants to re-rent his flat for a certain time.

 But don’t stress out!!!
 Everyone at the end finds a place!
-And here you have some webpages to make your life much easier:
+And here you have some web pages to make your life much easier:

 Facebook groups: Undoubtedly for me the best … They are groups in which people hang their offers such us: I rent a room in this site for ‘X’ time.
 The good thing is that you can see the profile of the person who rents it, etc … The best thing is to write a post describing what you are looking for, with your budget, priority location (manhattan, Brooklyn …), rental time, etc. People who have something that can fit you will write you directly through FB and that’s it.
 The best and most active is Gypsy housing NYC.